-1.5 Types of Perception
+3.2 Types of Perception

-Zhang (2019) explained that the human brain can sense different types of perceptions namely: - b) Sound c) Touch
+Zhang (2019) explained that the human brain can sense different types of perceptions namely:-

-Vision is the primary human sense where light is taken in through the eye and it is focused in a way which sorts it on the retina according to the origin.
-Some processing of texture and movement occurs within the neurons on the retina before the information is sent to the brain.

-Sound is also known as hearing or audition.
-It is the ability to perceive sounds by detecting vibrations.
-The auditory system includes the outer ears which collect and filter sound waves while the the middle ear is used for transforming the sound pressure, and the inner ear which produces neural signals in response to the sound.

-Touch perception also known as Haptic perception is the process of recognizing objects through touch.
-That is a combination of somatosensory perception of patterns on skin surface.
-When there is pressure, pain or heat via the skin, it is known as touch perception.
+- a) Vision: Vision is the primary human sense where light is taken in through the eye and it is focused in a way which sorts it on the retina according to the origin. - b) Sound: Sound is also known as hearing or auditions.
+It is the ability to perceive sounds by detecting vibrations. - c) Touch: Touch perception also known as Haptic perception is the process of recognizing objects through touch.
+That is a combination of somatosensory perception of patterns on skin surface. - d) Taste: Gustation is another term for Taste.
+It is the ability to perceive flavour of substances including food and other substances.
+The sensory organ that receives taste is called taste buds or gustatory calyculi. - e) Smell: Smell is the process of absorbing molecules through the olfactory organs.

-d) Taste

-Gustation is another term for Taste.
-It is the ability to perceive flavor of substances including food and other substances.
-The sensory organ that receives taste is called taste buds or gustatory calyculi.
-The human tongue has 100 to 150 taste receptor cells on each of its sroughly ten thousand taste buds.
-There are five primary tastes: sweetness, bitterness, sourness, saltiness, and umami.

-e) Smell

-Smell is the process of absorbing molecules through the olfactory organs.
 The olfactory organ for absorbing molecules is through the nose.
-Smell is the process that causes humans to understand the concept of smell from a physical standpoint.

-Figure 9 Types of perception

-Source https://cdn1.byjus.com/wp-content/uploads/2019/02/Sensory- Perception.png f) Social

-Social perception is the part of perception that allows people to understand the individuals and groups of their social world, and thus an element of social cognition.
-Social perception is the combination of vision, smell and touch perception respectively.
+f) Social: Social perception is the combination of vision, smell and touch perception respectively.
 It is the part of perception that allows people to understand the individuals and groups of their social world.

-1.6 The Stage Model
+3.3 The Stage Model

 Atkinson and Shiffrin (1968) founded The Stage Theory and the key elements of this model is that it views learning and memory as discontinuous and multi-staged.
 The model states that when a new information is absorbed, it is somehow manipulated before it is stored.
-The stage Model recognizes three types of stages of memory which are: -
+The stage Model recognizes three types of stages of memory which are:-

 - a.)
-Sensory memory
+Short memory

 - b.)
 Short term or working memory

 - c.)
 Long term memory